 What Is the Job Demand for Wetlands Biologists?

 Wetlands have seen an increasing focus worldwide in the last few decades with much effort made to maintain and preserve their environments.
-The environmental science and specialist area is expecting to see an increase of around 11% in the coming decade.
-Climate change mitigation in line with Federal law and international agreements will focus on reducing greenhouse gas emissions, but also on preserving fragile landscapes such as wetlands.
+The job demand for wetlands biologists is expected to grow by 5% between 2020 and 2030.* Climate change mitigation in line with Federal law and international agreements will focus on reducing greenhouse gas emissions, but also on preserving fragile landscapes such as wetlands.
 This will mean greater focus on the environmental sciences and promotion of degree courses for graduates.

 What Are the Education Requirements to Become a Wetlands Biologist?